oracle/terraform-provider-oci/website/docs/r/metering_computation_usage_statement_email_recipients_group.html.markdown

 # oci_metering_computation_usage_statement_email_recipients_group
 This resource provides the Usage Statement Email Recipients Group resource in Oracle Cloud Infrastructure Metering Computation service.

-Add a list of email recipients that can receive usage statements for the subscription.
+Creates a list of email recipients that can receive usage statements for the subscription.

 ## Example Usage